sebastiengreg/pplaaf-web2/collections/_countries-en/botswana.md

 - Email: [ombudsman@gov.bw](mailto:ombudsman@gov.bw)
 - Tollfree: +267 0800 600 014

-## Further information
-A provision in the [Criminal Procedure Code](https://fonacbenin.files.wordpress.com/2014/09/2012_loi-portant-code-de-procc3a9dure-pc3a9nale.pdf) allows any person to apprehend and bring a person committing a crime punishable by imprisonment to the nearest police station, potentially allowing vigilante justice against journalists.

 ## Keeping Score: How does Botswana compare with international standards
 The following standards for whistleblower laws are derived from guidelines developed by the OECD, Council of Europe, Blueprint for Free Speech, Government Accountability Project and Transparency International.